一路 BBS

 (iii) This Nature article was unusually lengthy.
 What you need to know is the following:

 (A) Abstract: "Here we assemble a collection of 475 ancient horse genomes to assess the period when these animals were first reshaped by human agency [read: domesticated; only after domestication could humans select and mate, to change genetics of animals] in Eurasia.
 We find that reproductive control [meaning selection and mating for desired phenotypes] of the modern domestic lineage emerged around 2200 bce [before common era, which is the same as BC; ce is the same as AD; some people avoid BC and AD because these two terms are associated with Christianity], through close-kin mating [mating between close kin, which animals will not do in nature] and shortened generation times [to expand offspring size by mating animals earlier than they would do in the wild].
-Reproductive control emerged following a severe domestication bottleneck [(modern) horse died off for reasons not mentioned in this article; when the size or number of the animals at issue is too small, close-kin mating occurs which leaves genetic evidence] starting no earlier than approximately 2700 bce, and coincided with a sudden expansion [of (modern) horses, NOT humans] across Eurasia that ultimately resulted in the replacement of nearly every local horse lineage.
+Reproductive control emerged following a severe domestication bottleneck [(modern) horse died off for reasons not mentioned in this article; when the size or number of the animals at issue is too small, close-kin mating occurs which leaves genetic evidence] starting no earlier than approximately 2700 bce, and coincided with a sudden expansion [the emphasis here is expansion of of (modern) horses, not of humans; Modern horse, of course, was spread by humans but whose identity we do not know), just NOT steppe people who spoke PIE, according to Librado P et al] across Eurasia that ultimately resulted in the replacement of nearly every local horse lineage.
 This expansion marked the rise of widespread horse-based mobility in human history, which refutes the commonly held narrative of large horse herds accompanying the massive migration of steppe peoples [called Yamnaya] across Europe around 3000 bce and earlier [because the timing of (modern) horse expansion was 600 years LATER than people from steppe migrated west who spoke PIE (proto Indo European language)].
 Finally, we detect significantly shortened generation times [to expand horse size; but not through close-kin mating] at Botai around 3500 bce, a settlement from central Asia associated with corrals and a subsistence economy centred on horses [Botai people bred horses not to ride them, but to eat them].

 (B) Main (which means methodology and experiments they did): "modern domestic horses (hereafter, DOM2) emerged in the western Eurasian steppes during the third millennium bce.
 The spread of DOM2 horses, alongside the development of Sintashta spoke-wheeled chariots in Asia (around 2200–1800 bce) and the apparently limited DOM2 genetic influence in Europe before that time, has indicated that long-distance horse-based mobility developed no earlier than [2,200 bce.]